Many young ladies today don't even know what a hope chest is.

 This was a customary gift in the Amish community and they refer to it as a wedding chest.
 It would be given to the bride & groom.

 - Young ladies would do needlework or other artwork and place it in the box for wall hanging in their future homes.

-Clothing, such as a pretty/special dress,
+- Clothing, such as a pretty/special dress,

-Table and bed linens, quilts, blankets, dishware, bake-ware, kitchen items, or a pretty apron.
+- Table and bed linens, quilts, blankets, dishware, bake-ware, kitchen items, or a pretty apron.

 I think a hope chest is a perfect gift for a young lady approaching a marriageable age.

 I particularly like this Coaster Bench Wood Storage Bench.
 It has a dual purpose.
 Not only can the young lady store her dowry items but she will now have a seating area in her new home.